jakobgabriel/json-forms-string-generator/README.md

 ### Use an Existing JSON Schema

+**to be defined**

 ----

 ### Delete an Existing JSON Schema

+The deletion of a `JSON Schema`, is possible by selecting the schema on the left side and clicking the `Delete` Button.

 ![Delete existing JSON Schema and UI Schema](https://github.com/jakobgabriel/json-forms-string-generator/blob/main/docs/images/delete_existing_form_ui_schema.png)